saleha456/Group1Project1/README.md

 **Analysis:**

+Line Graph of the Average Ethanol Consumption Over All Years
 ![line_graph](Images/Avg_Ethanol_allyears.png)

+Box Plot of Ethanol Consumption Over All Years
 ![boxplot](Images/BoxPlot_allyears.png)

-correlation of alcohol consumption and mortality types
+Correlation of alcohol consumption and mortality types

 * Strongest positive correlation = Cirrhosis

 * Strongest negative correlation = Diabetes and Cardiovascular

+Table of the Strongest Positive and Negative Correlations
  ![correlation_table](Images/correlation_table_strongest_positive.png)

-  strongest correlation and strongest year
+  Scatter Plot of the Strongest Correlation Between Mortality Type Cirrhosis and Ethanol Consumption for the Year 1985
   ![strongest](Images/Cirrhosis_scatter_1985.png)

 [state visualization - heat map or excel heatmap of either consumption by state or mortality by state]